cshatto/fire-recovery/README.md

 ### Fire Recovery Tool
 This README provides simple steps to run the fire-recovery Docker image and access its directories.
+The benefit of using docker here instead of just cloning the Github repository is that the Docker comes with preloaded Sentinel-2 SAFE data to work through the entire workflow.
 The image runs a script (main.py) that attempts to write to /fire-recovery, which causes an error unless a writable directory is mounted.
 We’ll use the local directory (~/ot-recovery) to store output files.